Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 Career Planning, Employment and Job Statistics – Detailed profiles of hundreds of occupations including types of work, work environment, education or training needed, pay, and employment projections.

-Biological Sciences, Chemistry, Medicine – Full text access to 250 peer-reviewed, academic journals.
+Biological Sciences, Chemistry, Medicine – Full text access to 300 peer-reviewed, academic journals in the areas of science, technology, engineering, and medicine.
 Registration (free) is required to access content.

 Sierra Vista Campus